Supplementals - Thesis Processing Office

 - appendices or items that are classified or a different distribution statement from the main thesis

-*Note that we do allow paper sizes larger than 8 x 11 in the appendices inside the thesis.
+*Note that we do allow paper sizes up to 11 x 17 (ledger size) in the appendices inside the thesis.
 So a supplemental may not be needed, if you need only a larger page size.

 To include supplemental material with your thesis

 - Update your Thesis Dashboard in Python (Security and Compliance section—>Supplemental Document Security) with the supplemental’s security classification.

 - Ensure all stakeholders are aware of its existence before they sign your Thesis Release and Approval form.